plone/plone.app.mosaic/docs/registry.rst

 ..
 WIP documentation about Mosaic registry configuration

-It's possibly to hide specific content layouts being available in Mosaic editor's *Select layout*-menu with a custom regisry configuration.
+It's possible to hide specific content layouts being available in Mosaic editor's *Select layout*-menu with a custom registry configuration.
 For example, the following configuration will

 1) hide ``custom/basic.html`` from all content types